stoyan-shopov/troll/Readme.md

 lines of code currently do provide these debugging capabilities:
 - target call stack unwinding (including stack unwinding from within interrupt service routines)
-- structured data displaying - array displaying, hierarchical displaying of data structures, support for bitfields and decoding of *C* lenguage enumerator values to symbolic names
+- structured data displaying - array displaying, hierarchical displaying of data structures, support for bitfields and decoding of *C* language enumerator values to symbolic names
 - displaying of the current source code location in the program being debugged, with optional disassembling of the source code